GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ## Maven Dependency Graph

 A Maven dependency graph is a graph data structure where
-- Node: a node is a Maven artifact identified by Maven coordinates such as `com.example:artifact:1.5.4`.
+- Node: a node is a Maven artifact identified by [Maven coordinates][1] such as `com.example.foo:bar:1.5.4`.
 - Edge: a directed edge is a dependency from one Maven artifact to another.

-  A dependency has a boolean attribute `optional` and a string attribute `scope`, among other properties listed in [POM Reference: Dependencies][1].
+  A dependency has a boolean attribute `optional` and a string attribute `scope`, among other properties listed in [POM Reference: Dependencies][2].

   Self-loops are not possible.
 A parallel edge is allowed but is dropped in the model.